FiestaHeroes/Documentation/docs/server_and_client_setup.md

 ```

 :::tip
-For the GamigoZR install.bat, edit and change it to match your filesystem layout.
-The current path inside the .bat should be self-explanatory.
+For the GamigoZR install.bat, modify it to match your file system layout.
+The path inside the .bat file should be clear and easy to understand.
 :::

 :::caution
-Make sure you run all of these files as an **administrator**.
-Right-click on the file, and select "Run as administrator".
+Ensure that you run all of these files as an administrator by right-clicking on the file and selecting "Run as administrator".
 :::

 ### Configuration

-Navigate to the following configuration file based on your set:
+Locate the following configuration file based on your chosen set:
 ```bash
 NA2016:
 /Server/9Data/ServerInfo/ServerInfo.txt